ErikStoupignan/My_Portfolio/README.md

 - If everything was ok, your terminal will send to you information about your download.
 - Finally, you could go to Visual Studio Code and open the folder with your new repository and start to work.

+## Deployment
+This website can be viewed at: https://erikstoupignan.github.io/

 ## Authors